Speak Up Programs

 Through story circles, improv games, and writing exercises, people learn the fundamentals of storytelling and have a ton of fun.
 For 5-6 weeks, they work collaboratively with their peers from all over the county to write, design, and perform a new play!

 By participating in all elements of constructing and producing a new play (playwriting, acting, design, marketing, etc.), under the guidance of Chance staff, professional designers and professional actors and our program director, the participants take ownership of every aspect of a creating original theatrical work, and learn that theater can be a powerful means for self-expression.
-Additionally, during the process, they also gain confidence, grow a sense of community, as well as learn leadership, team-building, communication, and public speaking skills.

 Studies show that developing “21st Century Skills,” which include problem-solving, critical and creative thinking, dealing with ambiguity and complexity, integration of multiple skill sets, and the ability to perform cross-disciplinary tasks, is in decline due to the loss of many arts programs in schools.
-By teaching these skills to our students, they will personally benefit and, ultimately, our community will benefit ten-fold as they mature and join the workforce with these skills.

-Bring Speak Up to Your Group
+Bring Speak Up to You

 Think our Speak Up program could help your group?
-Let us help you tell your stories.

-“It wasn’t just going onstage, it was overcoming some fears.
+It wasn’t just going onstage, it was overcoming some fears.
 I’m not a public speaker, but when you speak from your heart, I think it resonates.
-And going onstage for the first time, I remember how emotional many of us were telling some of our stories.”
+And going onstage for the first time, I remember how emotional many of us were telling some of our stories.

 Martin V., U.S. Air Force